I am an aviation English specialist and a general English teacher dedicated to teaching advanced language skills for safer skies.

 I’ve been teaching English since 2007 when I was asked to help my teenage friend to prepare for his school-leaving English examination.
 From a mediocre learner, he turned an A-level graduate.
 His success was my first serious stimulus to think over my aims and vocation.
 In 2009 I started studying English philology at the University of Warsaw and graduated in 2012.

-I had an opportunity to teach in a nursery, kindergartens , primary schools, lower-secondary schools (including the Montessori Method of Education) and high schools.
+I had an opportunity to teach in a nursery, kindergartens (including the English language by immersion method), primary schools, lower-secondary schools (including the Montessori Method of Education) and high schools.

-Currently, I work as a full-time English language immersion teacher in a pre-school.
+Currently, I work as a full-time English teacher in a primary school.

 In 2009 I had a pleasure to fly on a long-haul flight with my dad and I can perfectly recall a moment when he talked to an ATC on a radio and I, an English philology student on a C1/C2 level at that time, was astonished and linguistically humiliated to hear what they had said, and I couldn’t understand most of that message.